Wild & Crazy Kids: Other popular games

-Pilot
+Development and production

 A pilot was shot in 1989, hosted by Matt Brown (who co-hosted Don't Just Sit There on Nickelodeon), Leslie Hibbard and Cory Tyler.

 Guest appearances

 During the first and second seasons, there were occasionally adult celebrity guests, and one of Season 2's final episodes held a kids and teens celebrity slide competition game at Raging Waters in San Dimas, California to raise money for the Cystic Fibrosis Foundation.
 The entire third season in 1992 featured at least one (and sometimes more) kid celebrity guest(s) every episode.
 Guests were people like actor and former bodybuilder Arnold Schwarzenegger, Lark Voorhies from Saved by the Bell, Jonathan Taylor Thomas from Home Improvement, Ashley Johnson from Growing Pains, and Michael Fishman from Roseanne.
 A young Tobey Maguire appeared on the show long before he was famous, promoting the short-lived Fox sitcom Great Scott!.
 Other appearances include: